 Automating Your Emails

 Don’t leave email automation to large companies and businesses.
-Bloggers and solopreneurs can also take advantage of this powerful email marketing feature.
+Bloggers, solopreneurs, and savvy small business owners can also take advantage of this powerful email marketing feature.

 Automation allows for specific targeted emails that are sent automatically once a condition is met.